-The crayfish alert list consists of 2 species from pet catalogues (i.e. Cherax destructor and Procambarus acutus) and 5 additional species not mentioned in catalogues but known to be invasive in neighbouring areas (i.e. Faxonius immunis, F. juvenilis, F. rusticus, F. virilis) or poorly established in the LIFE RIPARIAS territory (Procambarus virginalis) (table 1).
-Of the alert list, only P. virginalis and P. acutus are currently known to occur in Belgium with a limited number of populations.
-This results in 7 species briefly described below.
-These species have a high to very high environmental risk score, with a moderate to high confidence level (see Willeput 2021 for details).
+The crayfish alert list consists of 2 species from pet catalogues (i.e. Cherax destructor and Procambarus acutus) and 2 additional species not mentioned in catalogues but known to be invasive in neighbouring areas (i.e. Faxonius immunis and F. juvenilis,) (table 1).
+Of the alert list, only P. acutus is currently known to occur in Belgium with a limited number of populations.
+This results in 4 species briefly described below.
+These species have a high to very high environmental risk scores, with a moderate to high confidence level (see Willeput 2021 for details).

 Belgian First Suitable A08 - A09 - A11 - A13 - A16 - Environmental risk status occurrence climatic zones INTRO ESTA SPR PRED DIS Score Rating CL High and very high risk Procambarus acutus Nat.
-2013 Cfa, Cfb, Dfb VH VH VH Н VH 0,75 VH Н Faxonius virilis Abs. / Cfa, Cfb, Dfb Н VH VH Н VH 0,63 VH Н Faxonius rusticus Abs. / (Cfa), Dfb L VH VH Н VH 0,55 VH н Faxonius immunis Abs. / Dfb Н VH VH Н VH 0,60 VH М Cherax destructor Abs. / Cfa, Cfb М Н VH Н Н 0,46 VH М Procambarus virginalis Nat.
-2017 Cfa, Cfb Н VH VH М VH 0,40 VH М Faxonius juvenilis Abs. / Cfa, Dfb L VH Н М VH 0,25 Н М
+2013 Cfa, Cfb, Dfb VH VH VH н VH 0,75 νн н Faxonius immunis Abs. / Dfb н VH VH н VH 0,60 VH М Cherax destructor Abs. / Cfa, Cfb М н VH н н 0,46 VH М Faxonius juvenilis Abs. / Cfa, Dfb L VH н М VH 0,25 н М

 Table 2 - Occurrence, climatic zones suitable for establishment, environmental risk scores and confidence levels (CL) of alien crayfish included into the LIFE RIPARIAS alert list based on the Harmonia+ risk assessment protocol (D'hondt et al 2015).
 Abbreviations: Abs(ent), Nat(uralised), intro(duction), esta(blishment), spr(ead), pred(ation) and dis(ease transmission).
 Climatic zones are described in figure 2.
 Ratings: L (low), M (medium), H (high) and VH (very high).
-Species of EU concern already listed under Regulation EU No 1143/2014 are identified by .

 1/ White river crayfish Procambarus acutus.
 This pale orange to dark red crayfish is often confused with P. clarkii and P. zonangulus (Swecker et al 2010).
 Native to North America, it is mainly found in lentic water bodies, slow flowing streams and ephemeral wetland habitats.
-Like P. clarkii, it is an ecosystem engineer that can cause major environmental damage and transform macrophyte dominated, clear water into phytoplankton-driven turbid water (Gherardi 2009).
+Like P. clarkii, it is an ecosystem engineer that can cause major environmental damage and transform macrophyte - dominated, clear water into phytoplankton-driven turbid water (Gherardi 2009).
 It is also a vector of the crayfish plague which is lethal to native European crayfish species.
 In Europe, white river crayfish is known from Great Britain, the Netherlands and Belgium (4 localities) as an escapee from aquaculture facilities and ornamental ponds.
 Its current distribution in Belgium could be underestimated due to the absence of dedicated crayfish monitoring and species misidentification (Scheers et al 2020).